dadahu/New_Baseline_App/ReadME.txt

 Update 21/11/2012 ...
 Update no.9 ...

-		> Added browser bookmark database backup to backup/restore section, Stripped filename's of backup database's, so their not immediatly recognizable etc.
+		> Added browser bookmark database backup to backup/restore section, Stripped filename's of backup database's, so their not immediately recognisable etc.
 		  Added GetProp input stream check's for wireless adb state.
 		  Added swipe to change tabs using : FragmentPagerAdapter and FragmentTransaction.